ignasc/odinProject-hashMap/README.md

-# odinProject-hashMap
+## Odin Project - HashMap
-A simpla hashmap as an assignment for Odin Project.
+A simple hashmap as an assignment for Odin Project.